rtmatphys/academic-kickstart/content/authors/admin/_index.md

 - Visitors
 ---

-I am a project researcher at Center for Quantum Information and Quantum Biology (QIQB), Osaka University.
+I am a project assistant professor at Center for Quantum Information and Quantum Biology (QIQB), Osaka University.
 My current interest lies in development of near-term quantum algorithms for quantum many-body problems as well as combinatorial optimization.
 I have research experience in condensed matter physics, such as computational studies of correlated electron systems and experimental studies of topological materials.